BlockchainCommons/Provenance/WHITEPAPER.md

 ![](images/link-qr-code.png)

-## Extension: Periodic "Heartbeat" Provenance Marks
+## Extension: Periodic "Heartbeat" Marks

 In the realm of networked systems, a "heartbeat" is a periodic signal used to indicate normal operation or to synchronize other parts of a system.
 We propose a similar concept for our provenance marking system - the periodic issuance of "blank" provenance marks that serve as temporal landmarks within the provenance mark sequence.